Some basic numbers from today’s payment environment:

 Nevertheless, companies often face significant challenges in achieving full compliance with PCI DSS requirements due to the extensive time, resources, and costs required to maintain a secure payment processing infrastructure.
 It's not uncommon for organisations to prioritise security measures only after experiencing a damaging data breach and suffering a blow to their reputation.
 This is the wrong approach.

 The PCI DSS compliance process involves several steps.
 Here they are:

-- Step 2: make sure you meet all the standard requirements specific to your determined compliance level.
+- Step 2: Ensure that you meet all the standard requirements specific to your determined compliance level.
 This involves implementing necessary security measures, policies, and procedures.

-PCI compliance is not a one-off event but a continuous process of tracking operations, testing security systems and maintaining information security policy for your team.
-The PCI Security Standards Council has developed a generic 3-step scheme to facilitate this process.
+It’s noteworthy that PCI compliance is not a one-off event but a continuous process of tracking operations, testing security systems and maintaining information security policy for your team.
+The PCI Security Standards Council has developed a generic PCI 3-step scheme to facilitate this process.
 This is how it looks:

 Achieving PCI compliance can be a daunting task, especially for small and medium-sized businesses.
 Establishing a strong security infrastructure demands a significant investment of time and resources.
 However, this doesn't imply that the sensitive information of your customers will be left vulnerable to attacks.
 If you opt to host a payment page on your website and process payments Server-to-Server, then it becomes essential to comply with PCI DSS standards.
 In most other scenarios, partnering with a trusted payment intermediary that is already PCI DSS L1 compliant can be an excellent alternative.
 By doing so, businesses can offload the burden of PCI compliance while still providing their customers with a secure and hassle-free payment experience.